TrellixVulnTeam/hither_U4DF/devel/notes.md

     b = do_something_locally_with_large_file.run(x=f)
 ```

-Here, `identity` is an internal hither2 function that simply returns whatever is sent to it.
+Here, `identity` is an internal hither function that simply returns whatever is sent to it.
 Note that it gets executed on the remote compute resource (where the file lives) and the `download_results` is set to True, so it will be downloaded to the client computer prior to `do_something_locally_with_large_file` being called.